 Apply BUTRANS to the upper outer arm, upper chest, upper back or the side of the chest.
 These 4 sites (each present on both sides of the body) provide 8 possible application sites.
 Rotate BUTRANS among the 8 described skin sites.
 After BUTRANS removal, wait a minimum of 21 days before reapplying to the same skin site [see CLINICAL PHARMACOLOGY].

 Apply BUTRANS to a hairless or nearly hairless skin site.
 If none are available, the hair at the site should be clipped, not shaven.
 Do not apply BUTRANS to irritated skin.
 If the application site must be cleaned, clean the site with water only.
 Do not use soaps, alcohol, oils, lotions, or abrasive devices.
 Allow the skin to dry before applying BUTRANS.

-If BUTRANS falls off during the 7 days dosing interval, dispose of the transdermal system properly and place a new BUTRANS on at a different skin site.
+If BUTRANS falls off during the 7-day dosing interval, dispose of the transdermal system properly and place a new BUTRANS patch on at a different skin site.

 If the buprenorphine-containing adhesive matrix accidentally contacts the skin, instruct patients or caregivers to wash the area with water and not to use soap, alcohol, or other solvents to remove the adhesive because they may enhance the absorption of the drug.

 Patients should refer to the Instructions for Use for proper disposal of BUTRANS.
 Dispose of used and unused patches by following the instructions on the Patch-Disposal Unit that is packaged with the BUTRANS patches.